 Contacting a certified exterminator

 If you are the owner of your house or apartment building and discover that there are bed bugs, you must promptly contact an extermination company.
-It is advisable to contact an exterminator whose company is a C5 or D5 extermination permit holder and whose employees hold a CD5 extermination certificate from the ministère de l’Environnement et de la Lutte contre les changements climatiques (MELCC).
+It is advisable to contact an exterminator whose company is a C5 or D5 extermination permit holder and whose employees hold a CD5 extermination certificate from the Ministère de l’Environnement et de la Lutte contre les changements climatiques (MELCC).
 To make sure that an extermination company is a permit holder and that an employee is a certificate holder, check the Registre public de la Loi sur les pesticides du site Web du MELCC (in French only) using the search tool.

 If you are a tenant and there are bed bugs in your residence, you must immediately inform the owner of your building so that they can quickly contact an exterminator.
 If you are a tenant in a low-rent housing (HLM) unit, you must contact the Office municipal d’habitation in your region.